Email: [email protected]

 Creativity, Economic Sociology, Fashion, Luxury, Market Dynamics, Mobility, Social Networks, Status, Style, Uncertainty, Watchmaking

 Power & Politics, Organisational Sociology, Social Networking Strategies

 Household Goods & Textiles, Leisure, Entertainment & Hotels, Retailing

-He has published his research in a wide range of leading academic peer reviewed journals such as Organization Science, Organization Studies, the Annual Review of Sociology, and Social Forces, and in several edited books.
-Frédéric wrote a book on the structure and culture of the fashion industry, Sociologie de la mode (A Sociology of Fashion), which has been translated into Portuguese(Brazil) and Spanish (Argentina).
-An extended English translation (at Palgrave-MacMillan) is available with the title Unveiling Fashion.
+He has published his research in a wide range of leading academic peer-reviewed journals such as the Academy of Management Journal, Organization Science, Organization Studies, the Annual Review of Sociology, and Social Forces, practitioner-oriented journals (notably Harvard Business Review), as well as several edited books.
+Frédéric wrote a book on the structure and culture of the fashion industry, Sociologie de la mode (A Sociology of Fashion), which has been translated into Portuguese(Brazil) and Spanish (Argentina) languages.
+An extended English translation (at Palgrave-MacMillan) is available under the title Unveiling Fashion.
 He also wrote a book on the intellectual history of fashion, Penser la Mode (Thinking about Fashion).
-His work and expertise has been extensively featured in several international media such as El Pais, The Financial Times or Women's Wear Daily, and in French national media such as Le Monde, Les Echos, or Le Figaro.
+His work and expertise has been extensively featured in international media such as The New York Times, El País, Financial Times and Women's Wear Daily, and in French national media such as Le Monde, Les Échos, and Le Figaro.